AdobeDocs/commerce-operations.en/help/installation/sample-data/composer-packages.md

 ---
 title: Download sample data Composer packages
-description: Follow these steps to install Adobe Commerce and Magento Open Source sample data using the Composer PHP package manager.
+description: Follow these steps to install Adobe Commerce and Magento Open Source sample data using the Composer PHP Package Manager.
 ---

 # Download sample data Composer packages

 This section discusses how to install sample data if you got the Adobe Commerce or Magento Open Source software in any of the following ways:

-*  Downloaded a compressed archive from [Magento](https://magento.com/tech-resources/download).
+*  Downloaded a compressed archive from `https://magento.com/tech-resources/download`.

-  If you downloaded an archive from GitHub, this method won't work because the `composer.json` file doesn't contain the `repo.magento.com` URL.
+   If you downloaded an archive from GitHub, this method doesn't work because the `composer.json` file doesn't contain the `repo.magento.com` URL.

 *  Used `composer create-project`